Pregnancy and MS Choices booklet

 Pregnancy and MS

 The subject of pregnancy and MS is one that should ideally be discussed early on in your diagnosis.
-Multiple sclerosis (MS) affects more women than men and is most commonly diagnosed between the ages of 20 and 40 – an age at which people may be thinking about starting a family or extending the family they already have.
 The conversation should be open and honest from the outset to make sure appropriate support is available.
-It is important people feel comfortable discussing family planning with their medical team.
-Becoming pregnant following a diagnosis of MS comes with more questions and considerations.
+It is important to feel comfortable discussing family planning with your medical team, as becoming pregnant following a diagnosis of MS comes with many questions and considerations.

-Diagnosis can be a difficult and confusing time.
+Life after an MS diagnosis can be a difficult and confusing time.
 Coming to terms with what that means and the impact it may have on your future can be equally hard.
-The question of family planning may be a subject that comes up in your thoughts as well as whether having MS means you can no longer consider having a family.
-If the conversation is brought up early by neurologists and MS nurses, this will hopefully make patients feel more at ease, understanding that MS does not mean an end to this hugely important and momentous part of life.
+The question of family planning may be a subject that comes up in your thoughts.
+For example, does having MS mean you can no longer consider starting a family or having more children?
+If the conversation with neurologists and MS nurses is started early, this will hopefully make you feel more at ease.
+Not least it can help with understanding that MS does not mean an end to, what is for many people, a hugely important and momentous part of life.

-More recent research is suggesting earlier treatment should be given to help reduce disease activity and therefore prevent long term disability.
-There are many questions around MS treatments and whether they can continue to be taken throughout conception, pregnancy and beyond.
-In 2019 a new consensus for pregnancy care in MS was published.
-The consensus was endorsed by the Association of British Neurologists (ABN) and was put together by experienced health professionals including MS specialist nurses, neurologists, obstetricians, and midwives and included feedback from people with MS.
+In 2019 a new UK consensus for pregnancy care in MS was published.
+It was endorsed by the Association of British Neurologists (ABN) and was put together by experienced health professionals including MS specialist nurses, neurologists, obstetricians and midwives, and included feedback from people with MS.

 Questions that can arise following a diagnosis and when considering family planning may include